- About SCAN

 The committee engages individuals and organizations who are working to build resilience at the community level utilizing a trauma-informed and equity lens to support these efforts.

-Committee is focusing on efforts to enhance trauma-informed efforts within legal and court related agencies in the Greater Richmond area.
+The Legal/Courts Committee is focusing on efforts to enhance trauma-informed practices within legal and court related agencies in the Greater Richmond area.

 Committee members are focused on working within schools and universities to ensure that personnel are prepared to work effectively with students who have experienced trauma.
 The committee’s work is organized through two work groups: (1) Pre-K-12 work group, which concentrates on training and technical assistance to schools on trauma and on trauma-informed approaches to education, and (2) Universities work group, which is designed to assist faculty and administrators in Schools/Colleges of Education to understand childhood trauma and to include content on trauma in their preparation of future teachers, school counselors, and administrators.